 Media, Technology and Society

 Digital media are having an ever greater impact on society.
 It is therefore vital for companies to keep pace, especially as they are increasingly reaching their target groups via online media.
 They therefore need experts who keep an eye on technological developments and at the same time reflect on these interactions with social trends and make strategic use of them.
 Their education is in the Master‘s programme „Media, Technology and Society“.
 The graduates are experts in the development, planning, implementation and evaluation of new forms of communication, media and study methods for journalism, marketing and communication.
 At the same time, they are sensitized to the ethical dimensions of digitization, for example with regard to the use of data.
+Additional information on the study program can be found on the website of the Faculty of Media.

 Graduates have a wide range of career opportunities in the fields of editing and consulting where media, technology and society interact: